AmbaliyaDhruv/NewMarriott_Bonvoy_clone.github.io/README.md

 # NewMarriott_Bonvoy_clone.github.io
-this project with backend
+- this project with backend <br/>
-whole code in the "final_website" folder
+- Whole code in the "final_website" folder

 ## About
 Marriott Bonvoy is a hotel, resort, and accommodation booking website.
 This was a collaborative project built by 5 members of the team and executed in 5 days.